rhewett/academic-kickstart/content/home/bio.md

   padding = ["50px", "0", "20px", "0"]
 +++

 I am an assistant professor of mathematics and CMDA at Virginia Tech.
 My research interests lie at the intersection of inverse problems, deep learning, and high-performance computing.
 My work is motivated by problems in science with extreme data and compute scales.
 I also enjoy in woodworking, photography, hiking, and visiting our national parks.
+I am available for consulting.